Trump suggests National Guard could go into New Orleans, a blue city in a red state

 “Guardsmen are not trained law enforcement.
 They can’t solve crimes, they can’t interview witnesses and they aren’t trained to constitutionally police,” Morrell said in a statement.
 “NOPD is doing a great job with the existing resources they have.
 Marching troops into New Orleans is an unnecessary show of force in effort to create a solution to a problem that doesn’t exist.”

+Louisiana Attorney General Liz Murrill said in a statement that people “continue to die in New Orleans because 'leaders' refuse to accept the resources that are available to them."

+"If your gut reaction is to reject the President’s offer for assistance without condition, perhaps you’re the problem - not him,” Murill said.

-The City of New Orleans issued its own more conciliatory statement, saying “our federal and state partnerships have played a significant role in ensuring public safety, particularly during special events” and that local officials “remain committed to sustaining this momentum.”
+The City of New Orleans struck a more conciliatory tone, staying in a statement, “our federal and state partnerships have played a significant role in ensuring public safety, particularly during special events” and that local officials “remain committed to sustaining this momentum.”
 New Orleans Mayor LaToya Cantrell was indicted last month on federal fraud charges and is set to be arraigned in the coming weeks.

 Trump, meanwhile, has repeatedly railed against Democratic Illinois Gov. JB Pritzker for not requesting that the National Guard be deployed.